DIY Fleece Tie Blanket

 Depending on the size of your blanket, the fringe cuts may not come out even on their own.
-And you don't want a tiny or huge strip at the end!
-To fix this, when you get about 18" from one end, measure how much is left to mark or cut.
+You don't want a tiny or huge strip at the end.
+To fix this, when you get about 18 inches from one end, measure how much is left to mark or cut.
 If the width of the strips doesn't go into that length evenly, adjust the width of the strips slightly.

 Tying the Fringe

 To attach the top piece of fleece to the bottom piece of fleece, tie the fringe together.
 Hold a set of fringe pieces (a back and front piece), and tie a square knot.

 Tie each knot so it is tight, but try not to pull at the fabric too much.

 Continue tying the pieces of fleece together until you have worked your way all around the blanket.
 Your fleece tied blanket is now done.

 You can, of course, add some personal touches if you like.
 You can embellish your blanket using fabric paint, embroidery, buttons or even heat-activated crystals.